Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ---
-title: Get started with the Azure SDK for Java
+title: Get started with the Azure Management libraries for Java
-description: Get started with basic use of the Azure SDK for Java with your own Azure subscription.
+description: Get started with basic use of the Azure Management libraries for Java with your own Azure subscription.
 keywords: Azure, Java, SDK, API ,authenticate, get-started
 author: rloutlaw
 ms.author: routlaw